ReCEval: Evaluating Reasoning Chains via Correctness and Informativeness

 \paragraph{\textsc{pvi}-based Information Gain.} In order to capture the contribution of a reasoning step, we measure the gain in information after adding it to the chain (constructed so far).
-A positive gain indicates that the step makes predicting the answer easier, whereas, a negative gain suggests otherwise.
-Inspired by~\citet{chen2022rev}, who use conditional \textsc{pvi} relative to the question and gold answer, we compute the information provided by a step $\step{i}$ toward the predicted answer $\hat{a}$, conditioned on the previous steps $\step{<i}$.
-Based on \S\ref{ssec:v-info}, conditional \textsc{pvi} is defined as:
+A large positive gain indicates that the step makes predicting the answer easier.
+For instance, the low value of information gain of step $\step{3}$ in Fig.~\ref{fig:main}(b) suggests that the step is redundant.
+Inspired by~\citet{chen2022rev}, who use conditional \textsc{pvi} relative to the question and gold answer, we compute information provided by a step $\step{i}$ toward the predicted answer $\hat{a}$, conditioned on the previous steps $\step{<i}$, denoted as: